otmanet/otmanet/README.md

  # About me
 <p>
 <!-- <&img src="https://i.pinimg.com/originals/b2/32/55/b2325557a903fdf56b50da4656da9221.gif" align="right" width="350"  alt="Coding gif">--->
- ✌️ &emsp; derive immense satisfaction from engaging in programming activities and enthusiastically sharing my knowledge with others.<br/><br/>
+ ✌️ &emsp;derive immense satisfaction from engaging in programming activities and enthusiastically sharing my knowledge with others.<br/><br/>
- ❤️ &emsp; My passion lies in crafting code and continually expanding my skill set by embracing new features and technologies.<br/><br/>
+ ❤️ &emsp;My passion lies in crafting code and continually expanding my skill set by embracing new features and technologies.<br/><br/>
- 📧 &emsp; For any inquiries or communication, feel free to reach out to me at <a href="otmanetahri1@gmail.com">otmanetahri1@gmail.com</a>.
+ 📧 &emsp;For any inquiries or communication, feel free to reach out to me at <a href="otmanetahri1@gmail.com">otmanetahri1@gmail.com</a>.
 I am readily available to connect at your convenience.<br/><br/>
 </p>
 <!---
 otmanet/otmanet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.